YannicNoe/docker7days/README.md

 ## Overview

-Includes steamcmd and its dependencies.
+Includes steamCMD and its dependencies.
 Just run `$STEAMCMD_DIR/steamcmd.sh` in your own Dockerfile or via `docker run` or `docker exec`, etc.

 ## Disclaimer